taljacob2/StockManagementSystem_ex3/README.md

 3. Check JDK for Importer and change the exact version of JDK (example : 1.8.0.250) installed on your machine from the drop-down.
     The Maven "web" project should be recognized now.

-4. Go to the Maven-bar and press "install".
+4. Right click the "pom.xml" file and press "Maven -> Reimport".

-5. The Project is now set!
+5. Go to the Maven-bar and press "install".

-6. If the Project is still un-recognized, right click the "pom.xml" file and press "Maven -> Reimport".
+6. The Project is now set!

 ______________
 ## Packaging:
 > The project packages the application into a ".war" file named "web.war".